BaptisteCrouzet/Gulp-boilerplate/README.md

 When working, always make the path to your assets like if you were in the dist directory.
 You MUST develop in watch mode for making your code works.

+Now only Sass is enabled but you shoul soon be able too use stylus or less for preprocessing CSS.

 ### I want to personnalise the behavior on my needs

 You can put your constraints into ```.browserslitrc``` file and ```.postcss.config.js```.
 They allows you to supports some, browsers, code cleaning and futur CSS features.